 - Subverted in Teenage Mutant Ninja Turtles And Other Strangeness while Mad Scientist Doctor Feral sounds like he should be the poster boy for this trope, the Gamebook goes out of its way to state he ISN'T cruel he just has a strange sort of view of the world where he sees anything non-human as either a tool or as a candidate for experimentation and is noted for being 'extremely polite' even to his vivisection victims!

 - While wearing the skin of your enemies is a common fashion statement in Warhammer 40,000, it's most prevalent among Chaos forces and the Dark Eldar.
-Among them, a certain Kruellagh, known as "da skinna" by the Orks...
+Among them, a certain Kruellagh the Vile, known as "da skinna" by the Orks...

 - Alexa from Shape Quest, who is a scientist for the military.